open-source-labs/Quell/quell-server/README.md

 Note: Both of these middleware packages work individually or combined, with or without the caching provided by `quellCache.query`.

+---
 ### Schema

 Quell's current iteration requires all schemas passed in to match the schema structure defined in the [GraphQL Docs.](https://graphql.org/learn/schema/) Any other GraphQL schema types (i.e: those made by GraphQL's 'buildSchema' or Apollo's 'makeExecutableSchema') are unreadable by Quell's current schema parser and will result in errors.

+In order to efficiently track and invalidate caches associated with specific mutations, you need to map each mutation name to the relevant parts of the schema that it affects.
+This is crucial for Quell to know which parts of the cache should be invalidated when a mutation occurs.

+To do this, you should create a mapping object where each key is the mutation name (as used in your GraphQL queries) and the value is an array of schema names that are affected by this mutation.

 Below is an example of a Quell-compatible schema: